-You can enjoy a spectacular view from the observation deck set up in the park from the top of the mountain.
+You can enjoy a magnificent view from the observation deck located in the plaza at the top of the mountain.

 INFORMATION